manuelroemer/abap-lab-ss23-csrd/README.md

 We recommend installing the [Prettier VS Code extension](https://marketplace.visualstudio.com/items?itemName=esbenp.prettier-vscode) when working on this codebase.

+### Linting

+This project uses [ESLint](https://eslint.org/) for linting the code.
+You can lint the entire project by running `npm run lint`.

+We recommend installing the [ESLint VS Code extension](https://marketplace.visualstudio.com/items?itemName=dbaeumer.vscode-eslint) when working on this codebase.

 ### TypeScript

 The entire project is heavily frontend-based, meaning that most development effort is put into the frontend's codebase.
 Therefore, we develop the UI in [TypeScript](https://www.typescriptlang.org/).
 This drastically reduces the potential errors that we can make and gives us more time to actively focus on developing the _project_.